Enya: 1982–1986: Early solo career

-Enya's first solo endeavours began around 1982-83, when she began to compose two piano instrumentals, "An Ghaoth Ón Ghrian" (Irish for "The Solar Wind") and "Miss Clare Remembers".
-Both were recorded at Windmill Lane Studios in Dublin and released on Touch Travel (1984), a limited-release cassette compilation of music from various artists on the UK Touch label.
-She is credited as Eithne Ní Bhraonáin in the liner notes.
+Enya's first solo endeavours began around 1982–83, composing piano and synthesiser instrumentals.
+She released "An Ghaoth Ón Ghrian" (Irish for "The Solar Wind") and "Miss Clare Remembers", both recorded at Windmill Lane Studios in Dublin and released on Touch Travel (1984), a limited-release cassette compilation of music from various artists on the UK Touch label.
 After several months of preparation, Enya's first live solo performance took place at the National Stadium in Dublin on 23 September 1983, and was televised for RTÉ's music show Festival Folk.
-Niall Morris, a musician who worked with her during this time, recalled she 'was so nervous she could barely get on stage, and she cowered behind the piano until the gig was over.'
-Morris assisted Enya in the production of a demo tape, adding additional keyboards to her compositions.
+Niall Morris, a young musician who worked with her during this time, assisted Enya in the production of a demo tape, adding additional keyboards to her compositions.

 Roma thought the music would suit accompanying visuals and sent it to various film producers.
 Among them was David Puttnam, after Roma had read an interview where he stated a particular interest in strong melodies.
-Puttnam liked the tape and offered Enya to compose the soundtrack to the upcoming romantic comedy film, The Frog Prince (1984), directed by Brian Gilbert.
+Puttnam liked the tape and offered Enya to compose the soundtrack to the upcoming romantic comedy film, The Frog Prince (1985), directed by Brian Gilbert.
 Enya scored nine pieces for the soundtrack.
 However, Enya's instrumental pieces for the film were rearranged and orchestrated by Richard Myhill.
 The film editor Jim Clark said the rearrangements were necessary as Enya found it difficult to compose to picture.
-Enya's two songs with vocals were not in the film, but on the soundtrack album, those being "The Frog Prince" and "Dreams", but the melodies are present throughout the film soundtrack.
+Enya's two songs with vocals were not in the film but on the soundtrack album, those being "The Frog Prince" and "Dreams".
+The melodies are present throughout the film soundtrack.
 The words to "Dreams" were penned by Charlie McGettigan.

-Released in 1985, the album is the first commercial release that credits her as "Enya".
+Released in 1985, the Frog Prince OST is the first commercial release to credit her as "Enya".
 The spelling as "Enya" for her began in 1983.
-Nicky Ryan suggested this phonetic spelling of her name, with the likeliness that Eithne would be mispronounced by non-Irish speakers.
-Enya looked back at her composition work on the film as a good career move, but a disappointing one as 'we weren't part of it at the end.'
-Also in 1985, she sang on three tracks on the album Ordinary Man (1985) by Christy Moore.

-Enya's earliest interviews in English as a solo artist began in 1986.
-Whatever direction her music would take, she believed in being 'a true Celt at heart' and stated that 'any music I write, whether it be a pop song or a classical piece, would be Celtic music.'
+Nicky Ryan suggested this phonetic spelling of her name, with the likeliness that Eithne would be mispronounced by many non-Irish speakers.
+Enya looked back at her composition work on the film as a good career move, but a disappointing one as "we weren't part of it at the end."
+Enya also sang on three tracks on the album Ordinary Man (1985) by Christy Moore.
+Enya's earliest English-language interviews as a solo artist began in 1986.
+Whatever direction her music would take, she believed in being "a true Celt at heart", stating that "any music I write would be Celtic music, whether it be a pop song or a classical piece."